CSFoundationsMain/JSNotebook/README.md

 This is NOT meant to serve as an all inclusive deep dive into JavaScript.

-This course is a project based course and many aspects of the JavaScript language will be addressed further with the projects.
+This course is a project based course and many aspects of the JavaScript language will be addressed further within the projects.